dyhes/zulip/docs/production/export-and-import.md

 ### Logging in

-Once the import completes, all your users will have accounts in your new Zulip organization, but those accounts won't have passwords yet (since for security reasons, passwords are not exported).
+Once the import completes, all your users will have accounts in your new Aloha organization, but those accounts won't have passwords yet (since for security reasons, passwords are not exported).
 Your users will need to either authenticate using something like Google auth or start by resetting their passwords.